altocodenl/tagaway/readme.md

 ### Todo next

 - Pics
-   - unselect button at the top of the bar
    - fix scroll height when having many tags
    - bug svgs after untagging and no pictures left
    - when going back from uploads, if upload is done, pictures are not updated